Bhaavya/EducationalWeb/README.md

 - [ ] Navigate to the lecture first slide by clicking on the lecture from Lectures Dropdown
 - [ ] Search for the lecture in the Lectures Dropdown

+Recently Visited Slides
+- [ ] Clicking on a recently visited slide from dropdown updates the slide in the Main body

 Scrolling Slide Thumbnail
 - [ ] Clicking on thumbnail of a slide updates the slide in main body and highlights the slide with a yellow border